Portugal Golden Visa Citizenship Timeline 2026: What the New Nationality Law Means

 Work with licensed Portuguese lawyers on your Golden Visa application.

-Speak With a Portuguese LawyerHow Should Fund Investors Plan for Both Scenarios?
+Speak With a Portuguese LawyerHow Should Fund Investors Plan Under the New Timeline?

 |---|---|---|